fastapi/fastapi/docs/en/docs/contributing.md

 #### Tips and guidelines

 * Check the currently <a href="https://github.com/tiangolo/fastapi/pulls" class="external-link" target="_blank">existing pull requests</a> for your language.
-You can filter the PRs by the ones with the label for your language.
+You can filter the pull requests by the ones with the label for your language.
 For example, for Spanish, the label is <a href="https://github.com/tiangolo/fastapi/pulls?q=is%3Aopen+sort%3Aupdated-desc+label%3Alang-es+label%3Aawaiting-review" class="external-link" target="_blank">`lang-es`</a>.

 * Review those pull requests, requesting changes or approving them.
 For the languages I don't speak, I'll wait for several others to review the translation before merging.